carlislerainey/carlislerainey.github.io/teaching/pols-209/index.md

 .
 Read chs.
 7-8 of FPP.
 Complete assigned exercises.

 **July 18**: Scatterplots and Correlation in R + Scatterplots and Correlation, Part 2
 .
+Use this code to load runs data [[Gist](https://gist.github.com/carlislerainey/0111324011a7a86d8b2584c16694c826)].
+.
 Review Notes on Scatterplots and Correlation in R [[pdf](files/notes-18-correlation-r.pdf)].
 Complete exercises.
 .
 Read ch.
 9 of FPP.
 Complete assigned exercises.
+.
+Play this game [[web](http://www.rossmanchance.com/applets/GuessCorrelation.html)] and track your performance.

 **July 19**: Regression, Part 1 + Regression, Part 2
 .
 Read chs.
 10-11 of FPP.
 Complete assigned exercises.